eligabilon/wildfly-jms-demo/README.md

 The demo application consists of three beans.

 * `RequestSender` is a timer-driven singleton bean that sends request messages on the request queue.
 Each request is simply an integer value that represents a request identifier.
 * `RequestProcessor` is a message-driven bean that consumes messages from the request queue.
 It "processes" requests by logging a message indicating that a request was received and then sending a reply message on the reply queue.
-* `ReplyProcessor` is a message-driven mena that consumes messages from the reply queue.
+* `ReplyProcessor` is a message-driven bean that consumes messages from the reply queue.
 When a reply is received, it logs a message.

 When the application is running, you should see a steady stream of messages